Aralia elata: Description

-It is an upright deciduous small tree or shrub growing up to 10 m in height, native to eastern Russia, China, Korea, and Japan.
+It is an upright deciduous small tree or shrub growing up to 10 m in height.

 The bark is rough and gray with prickles.
 The leaves are alternate, large, 60–120 cm long, and double pinnate.
 The flowers are produced in large umbels in late summer, each flower small and white.
 The fruit is a small black drupe.

 Aralia elata is closely related to the American species Aralia spinosa, with which it is easily confused.
+A. elata can be differentiated by having its inflorescence on a horizontal axis.

 Cultivation

 Aralia elata is cultivated, often in a variegated form, for its exotic appearance.
 It prefers deep loamy soils in partial shade, but will grow in poorer soils and in full sun.
 The cultivars 'Variegata' and 'Aureovariegata' have gained the Royal Horticultural Society's Award of Garden Merit.

-Gastronomy
+Culinary uses

 Japan

-In Japan, the shoots are called tara-no-me and are eaten in the spring.
-They are picked from the end of the branches and are fried in a tempura batter.
+In Japan, the shoots are eaten in the spring.
+They are picked from the end of the branches and are commonly fried in a tempura batter.
+They can also be blanched or stir fried, among other methods.